Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Filled with remorse (rightly so), Llywelyn buried his faithful hound by the river.
 Eventually, Gelert was immortalised in the name of the village nearby, known as Beddgelert, which translates to ‘Gelert’s grave’.

 There are so many things to do in Wales and if you need a bit of inspiration, check out our blog 13 Things to Do in Wales to kick-start your planning.
 And why stop the adventure in Wales.
-Keep the excitement going by venturing further east to England or north to Scotland.
+Keep the excitement going by venturing further east to England or north for a trip to Scotland.
 With so much to offer, the United Kingdom truly is your oyster.